Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 #### Main Room

 This is where the team members spawn.
 Players should take some time before the grace wall ends to plan their strategy.
-There is a wall map that can be used to check which ares to go to, and a 911 terminal where you can receive calls from the factions.
+Each member spawns with a map that can be used to check which areas to go to.

 #### Armory